-Place a skillet over medium-high heat, render all the fat in the beef by add the ground beef and stir.
+Place a skillet over medium-high heat, render all the fat in the beef by adding the ground beef and stir.

 Continue to stir when you see no traces of pink color left.
 Drain all the fat (that's a lot of fat) in the skillet and add red pepper flake, and ginger.
 Stir and continue to cook.